janwilmans/copperspice-gettingstarted/README.md

 A collection of easy to use copperspice examples, specifically:
 * using visual studio 2019
-* using the copperspice 1.6.2 nuget package, see https://www.nuget.org/packages/Copperspice/
+* using the copperspice 1.7.0 nuget package, see https://www.nuget.org/packages/Copperspice/

-This 'getting-started' is currently not concerned with platform-independence, the NuGet solution targets windows only, however, it you want to use it on other platforms, its a matter of writing a CMake file to make it work.
+This 'getting-started' does not focus on platform-independence, the NuGet solution targets windows only, however, there is also a CMake example that works on Windows, Linux and MacOS.

-To get started with Copperspice, there is no need to understand all of this at once.
+To get started with Copperspice, there is no need to understand all of it at once.
-The example offered here focusses on getting you up and running in 5 minutes, on windows, using visual studio 2019 (community edition works, any other version will work fine as well.)
+The example offered here focusses on getting you up and running in 5 minutes, on windows, using visual studio 2019.
+The free community edition works, any other version will work fine as well.

 # Usage